qunfengdong/BLCA/README.md

 * **May 11 2017 update** to be compatiable for the latest blastn v2.5 and added a new parameter -j to limit the accepted hits number to 50.
 After another round of testing, we've decided to change the default value of coverage and identify filter to 0.80 and 90 respectively.

 ## Important Note -- Please do read
-* BLCA is migrating from python 2.7 to **3**.
-So the software can be unstable. **We highly recommend users to install from release (https://github.com/qunfengdong/BLCA/releases) instead of using the dynamic version during our testing period.**
+* BLCA has migrated to **Python 3**.
+If you'd like to use python2.7, please install from release (https://github.com/qunfengdong/BLCA/releases).
 * BLCA currently is only compatiable with **blast 2.5.0+**, please make sure you have blast 2.5.0 or above.
 * There should **NOT** be any "|" (pipe) present in the sequence ID of input fasta, database fasta and taxonomy files.